Mental Health Waiting Times Across the NHS

 How long is the NHS Mental Health waiting list?

-The NHS Mental Health waiting list in England has about 2,938 patients currently waiting for treatment.
-The typical wait is around 8 weeks (nearly 2 months), based on data from 14 hospitals.
+The NHS Mental Health waiting list in England has about 2,948 patients currently waiting for treatment.
+The typical wait is around 9 weeks (2 months), based on data from 14 hospitals.
 Waiting times vary significantly between hospitals, so it's worth comparing your options before accepting a referral.

 How long will I wait to see a mental health specialist on the NHS?